pnnl/HyperNetX/README.md

     >>> pip install [-e] .

-> ℹ️ **TIP:**  For the following installation commnads, if you are using ZSH as your shell, you might encounter the
+> ℹ️ **TIP:**  For the following installation commands, if you are using ZSH as your shell, you might encounter the
 > following error:
 >>**zsh: no matches found: .[tutorials]**
 >